stat6250-w18/course-questions-wiki/week-04/README.md

 - Question (ldeng11−stat6250): What would happen when you add BY group.
 - *Question* (jcanfield3-stat6250): Why do by variables have to be pre-sorted?
 - *Question* (akrishnamurthy-stat6250): What is the difference between 'BY' and 'CLASS' statements?
+- Question (nshrivastava2-stat6250): List the PROC MEANS step creates the statistics?
+- Answer (nshrivastava2-stat6250): You can use PROC MEANS to produce summary reports with descriptive statistics.
+By default, it reports the number of nonmissing values, the mean, the standard dev iation, the minimum, and the maximum value of every numeric variable in a data set.